FS > M.A.Y.B.E.

 So: Next time you’re out doing physical stuff, give it a try—take some time to talk or sort out what’s next.
 Get a list together.
 Aim for clarity and see if the physicality makes it easier to approach some of the more easily-avoided decisions.

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Feskins."
-Pretty sure it has to do with feats of stupidity.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Ed."
+Which I believe is a term used when speaking about strange outcomes.

 ·